russell-j-boag/PMwG/tutorial_joint_ddm_pmwg.md

   # Undo the log transform
   x <- exp(x)

-  # If being used as part of the pmwg package (on one subject), extract the df (list of tibbles)
+  # If being used as part of the pmwg package (on one subject), extract the
-  # and repace the data variable with this, otherwise continue.
+  # df (list of tibbles) and repace data, otherwise continue
   if (is_tibble(data)) data <- data$df[[data$subject]]

   # Perform parameter checks
   # Task 1 checks
   if (any(data$t1$rt < x["t1.t0"])) {